-The river system models used for the original WSPs and BDL estimates represented river diversions and flows to the best available standard of accuracy at that time and were independently reviewed as fit for that purpose; however, the floodplain harvesting diversions were not well represented.
+The river system models used for the original WSPs and BDL estimates represent river diversions and flows to the best available standard of accuracy at that time and were independently reviewed as fit for that purpose; however, the floodplain harvesting diversions were not well represented.

-As part of the policy, there has been significant investment in data and modelling to quantify floodplain harvesting more accurately.
-This has been incorporated into the current model of the Border Rivers regulated river system.
-The development of the model is described in the companion Model Build report (DPIE Water, 2020a).
+As part of the NSW Floodplain Harvesting Policy, there has been significant investment in data and modelling to quantify floodplain harvesting more accurately.
+This has been incorporated into the current IQQM Model of the Gwydir Valley Regulated River System.
+The development of the model is described in the companion Model Build report (DPIE Water 2021a).